 The first Oscars lasted 15 minutes — plus other surprises from 95 years of awards

 You read that right – just 15 minutes.
 The first Academy Awards ceremony was held on May 1929, in the Blossom Room of the Hollywood Roosevelt Hotel.
-At the end of a private black-tie banquet, leading man Douglas Fairbanks announced the first ever Oscar winners.
+At the end of a private black-tie banquet, leading man Douglas Fairbanks announced the first ever winners of the golden statuettes.

 All the recipients that year were silent movies, except one: The Jazz Singer, starring Al Jolson.
 The top prize in 1929 went to Wings, an airplane film similar to one of this year's best picture nominees, Top Gun: Maverick.